PhantomBot/PhantomBot/docs/guides/content/commands/command-variables.md

 ## Global Command Tags

 [^raw]: **Raw:** If _Yes_, this tag does not escape it's output, which may lead to new tags being returned which will then be processed by the appropriate transformers.
-If _Sometimes_, then some return conditions may return escaped
+If _Sometimes_, then some return conditions may return escaped.
+If _no_, then output is always escaped and tags returned in the output of this transformer will not be parsed unless it is inside an `(unescape)` tag

 [^cached]: **Cached:** If _Yes_, the results of this tag, with the exact arguments presented, are temporarily cached and will not be re-processed for the rest of the current command, speeding up execution if the tag is used multiple times.
 The cache is cleared after every command execution

-[^cancels]: If _Yes_, this tag will cancel execution of the command, but may still send output through chat, ignoring any formatting in the command.
+[^cancels]: **Cancels:** If _Yes_, this tag will immediately cancel further parsing and execution of the current command, though the tag itself may still send a message to chat.
 If _Sometimes_, then some return conditions may cancel execution of the command

 ### randomInt